ibayashi-hikaru/allegro-legato/README.md

 ![image](logo.png)
 This repository implements an extension of the [Allegro](https://github.com/mir-group/allegro), **Allegro-Legato** (meaning fast and smooth).
 Allegro-Legato provide a neural-network molecular dynamics (MD) simulator with enhanced robustness, i.e., the MD simulation runs for a long time without failure.

-Our implementation assumes HPC environment.
+This legato extension is developed by [Hikaru Ibayashi](https://viterbi-web.usc.edu/~ibayashi/).
+If you have questions about thie repository, feel free to reach out to me (ibayashi[at]usc.edu).

 ## Installation
+Note: This implementation assumes HPC environment.
 Our implementation is based on `allegro` package.
 Please refer [Allegro installation instructions](https://github.com/mir-group/allegro#installation) to see the detailed dependencies.